-I was going to use stash yarn but had trouble making gauge so I bought this yarn instead and went down a needle size from what was recommended.
+I planned to use stash yarn, but had trouble matching the gauge.
+So I tried this yarn instead, and also went down a needle size.
 Here’s the beginning of the back panel – this is the bottom ribbing section:

 I’ve actually finished the back now, and will have progress pictures for you next week.

 This first pattern is turning out to be a somewhat qualified success.
-It’s a very cute design and we’ve already seen a couple of pretty FOs, but the pattern is not written very well.
-It has a few mistakes, even with the errata.
-It’s also very hard to read / understand in a few places.
+It’s a very cute design and we’ve already seen a couple of pretty FOs, but the pattern has a few mistakes and is hard to read / understand in a few places.

 People have been having particular difficulty with first increase row.
-It’s written in shorthand and is correct but not easy to understand.
-I drew this illustration (halfway between a chart and a written pattern) to help show how the increases relate to the existing ribbing (click to zoom):
+The instructions are correct, but with all the repeats, they’re not easy to understand.
+I drew this illustration (halfway between a chart and a written pattern) to help show how the increases relate to the existing ribbing:

 K2, P1, M1P, P2, M1P, P1, M1P, K1, M1P, K1, P1, M1P, P2, M1P, P1, M1P, K1, M1P, K1, P1, M1P, P2, M1P, P1, K2, P1, M1P, P2, M1P, P1, M1P, K1, M1P, K1, P1, M1P, P2, M1P, P1, K2.